Brian-Soh/Tetris/README.md

 # Tetris Remake
 ## Introduction
 Tetris has been a game that I have loved since childhood.
 From first discovering Tetris Blitz on my iPad to competing on Jstris with friends during study breaks, it has always been a staple in my game library.
 Hence, I created this project out of personal interest to reflect my hobbies and apply my knowledge of Object Oriented Progaming in C++.
 Many features of this project were adapted from this [tutorial](https://m.youtube.com/watch?si=uf-8EqsuYmcLMLbP&v=wVYKG_ch4yM&feature=youtu.be), but I typed every line of code and implemented many additional funtionalities as well.
-Most notably, the drop block and save block features which are crucial are game mechanics in the aspect of user experience.
+Most notably, the drop block and save block features which are crucial in-game mechanics.

 **In this project I:**
 - Demonstrated my understading of encapsulation through deciding the scope of fields and methods
 - Leveraged knowledge of stack and heap memory to reduce runtime
-- Managed real-time user inout by translating keypresses to block movements
+- Managed real-time user input by translating keypresses to block movements
 - Integrated multiple algorithms such as board generation, collision detection, and future path generation
 - Implemented several methods from the Raylib Development Library to create a user interface and control tick-rate